 If you have the fachgebundene Hochschulreife, a copy of your Abitur certificate is also required, even if you are enrolling for a degree programme without admission restrictions.

-Changing degree programmes may be undertaken by post, fax, e-mail, or in person at the Student Records Office.
+Changing degree programmes may be undertaken by post, fax or e-mail up until lectures start.
 For degree programmes that require advance registration, the application for changing degree programme must be submitted by the earlier deadline.

 Please also note other application and transfer procedures and deadlines apply for changing to a degree programme with admission restrictions.

 You do not receive separate notification when the process for changing subject is complete.
 Instead, you can view and check your status and all current certificates in ‘mein campus’.